So I’m finally done with my Iwata Eclipse HP-CS Airbrush Review. This Review is specifically tailored to Wargames Miniature & Model painters.

 If all I can put in the negative column are issues about how Iwata chooses to name them or that the box it comes in is cardboard rather than plastic. then there isn’t much to complain about at all.
 Even the lack of a magnetic needle cap and trigger lock are just minor convenience features anyway.
 The latter of which actually encourages you to learn proper airbrush control.

 Even as an intermediate to advanced painted you have a lot to gain from it’s comfort and reliability.
 You should know that buying from Iwata you are investing in a quality brand.
 With care, The Iwata Eclipse is an investment that will last years and years.
-I’ll give this an easily earned 5 out of 5 stars.

 What did you think of this Review? please let us know in the comments.